Statement of Intent

 - Report bullying incidents to the coach, referee, coordinator or a member of the executive.

-- Coach/adult needs to contact the executive immediately.
+- The coach/adult needs to contact the executive immediately.

 - If necessary and appropriate, police will be consulted.